 GeneCards Summary for GSTM1 Gene

 GSTM1 (Glutathione S-Transferase Mu 1) is a Protein Coding gene.
-Diseases associated with GSTM1 include lung cancer, gstm1-related and oral cancer.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
-GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
-An important paralog of this gene is GSTM3.
+Diseases associated with GSTM1 include Asbestosis and Oral Leukoplakia.
+Among its related pathways are Naphthalene metabolism and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
+An important paralog of this gene is GSTM5.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 Involved in the formation of glutathione conjugates of both prostaglandin A2 (PGA2) and prostaglandin J2 (PGJ2) (PubMed:9084911).
 Participates in the formation of novel hepoxilin regioisomers (PubMed:21046276).